André Fauteux

-André Fauteux is a Canadian artist born in Dunnville, Ontario, Canada on March 15, 1946, who now lives in Toronto, Ontario.
+André Fauteux (born March 15, 1946) is a Canadian artist who now lives in Toronto, Ontario.
 Fauteux is a sculptor known for his abstract welded steel sculpture, which is related to Geometric abstraction.
 His modernist sculptures are also related to the Formalist ideas associated with Clement Greenberg.

 Early life and education

 Fauteux was raised by his mother, Lyle Secord Fauteux, née Ferguson, in Hamilton, Ontario.
 She encouraged his artistic endeavors.
 He attended Upper Canada College in Toronto as a boy, where Vernon Mould taught him painting.
 He next studied art at Central Technical School in Toronto, Ontario, principally with Robert Ross and Winston Laurence, in the mid-1960s.

 Career

 Fauteux moved to Ibiza, Spain in 1967, where he met other artists, including Graham Coughtry and Gordon Rayner.
 While in Ibiza, he painted and only began sculpture after his return move to Toronto in 1969.
 His first work was made of wood.

 Fauteux worked at a Toronto gallery owned by Avrom Isaacs in the late 1960s.
 In 1970, he received his first Canada Council for the Arts grant.
 Fauteux worked with Anthony Caro at York University in 1974 and 1975, afterwards working as a minimalist sculptor in steel.
 He was a guest artist at the Emma Lake Artists' Workshops in 1976.
 He showed with the Sable Castelli Gallery in the Yorkville area for over 25 years.
 In New York City, he showed with William Edward O'Reilly Gallery.

 In 1987, Fauteux was chosen by Helen Frankenthaler as one of five artists chosen to receive the Francis J. Greenburger Foundation Awards presented at the Guggenheim Museum.
-Also in 1987, he participated Triangle Barcelona, Casa de la Caridad, Barcelona, where he made a large circular sculpture that is now a Holocaust Memorial in the Parc de la Ciutadella.
+Also in 1987, he participated in Triangle Barcelona, Casa de la Caridad, Barcelona, where he made a large circular sculpture that is now a Holocaust Memorial in the Parc de la Ciutadella.
 Fauteux returned to Spain in 1990 to make sculptures at the Centre D'ART la Rectoria, Sant Pere Villamajor, Catalonia.

 In recent years, his art was represented by the Moore Gallery in Toronto, which had shows of Fauteux's boldly colored and shaped paintings.